 The third May Festival, May 19 and 20, 1938, is recalled by most visitors for a musical comedy, In Dutch, written and produced, music and all, by attorney A. J. Kolyn.
 The cast consisted of seventy-five businessmen, who performed as chorines and soloists under blonde wigs.
+The show was a howling success.
 One of the songs was this spirited bit of verse.

 The wooden shoes are out again,

 The Dutchmen strut about again,

-Depression's put to rout again,
+Depression's put to route again,

 You can't beat the Dutch!